klavinslab/protocols_aquarium_1_0/assays/SDAc_sigma_assay.md

 1. Prepare Phenix cytometer plate with 50 uL PBS in even columns 6 through 12.
 2. Remove plate from shaker/incubator.
 3. Using multichannel pipette, mix deep well plate, column by column, with pipettor set to 80 uL by pipetting up and down several (5 to 8) times.
+*Note: take care to not cross-contaminate wells!*
+4. Transfer 80 uL directly from each growth well to the appropriate odd column wells - 2(x-1)+1 where x is the column number from the culture plate.
+5. Transfer plate to cytometer and run autosampler template for switching rate assay (full plate read).
+6. Determine dilution volume for each sample (see Dilution Protocol below).